Frazew/VirtualSensor/README.md

 * TYPE_GRAVITY
 * TYPE_LINEAR_ACCELERATION

-Being the most useful sensor for many applications, the gyroscope is main sensor this project is about.
+Being the most useful sensor for many applications, the gyroscope is the main sensor this project is about.

 ## How to use
 The Xposed Framework is a required dependency.
 Android versions from JellyBean (SDK16) up to Marshmallow (SDK23) are supported.
-I myself have not tested the module on versions older that Marshmallow.
+I myself have not tested the module on versions older than Marshmallow.
-Some OEMs might have made heavy enough modification to the AOSP code to break this module, please keep that in mind.
+Some OEMs might have made heavy enough modifications to the AOSP code to break this module, please keep that in mind.

 ## Bug report
 Reporting bugs is very important in order for this module to work on more devices.
 As I do not have the ability to test it on a lot of devices, I can only rely on the community to test it and report bugs.